Are you shopping for a heat pump or an air conditioning system? The following tips may be of interest to you before you make a purchase.

 • their name, address, phone number and, if available, their fax number and email address;

-• a detailed description of the products and services offered;
+• a detailed description of the products and services covered by the contract;

 • the total amount you will need to pay and, if it applies, the amount to be paid on periodic payments;